Raul-PerezR/Inference-Recursive-Classification-FuzzyRules/README.md

 * -d <num> when model 5 or 6 is selected, this parameter establishes the maximum distance with the center rule.
 By default d = 0
 * -maxrules <num> when model 3, 4, 5 or 6 is selected, this parameter fixes the limit in the number of rule for explored.
 By default maxrules = 1024
 * -PerCentOnTest <real_num> establishes de percentage of the examples from the test set on which the inference is applied.
 By default PerCentOnTest = 1.0

+## Some examples

+### ./InferStudy -e ../databases/census/census -model 4 -nlabel 5 -maxrules 1024
+Result of the 10-crossvalidation on census database using the *Heuristic Neighborhood Inference* and 5 labes uniformely distributed and cutting in 0.5 on the universe of discurse of continuous variables and fixing the parameter about the number maximun of rule to search in the neighbor of the example to 2^10 = 1024.